Lab & Collections

 If you are interested in volunteering then email email@example.com, call 701-456-6225 (museum front desk), or drop by the museum.

-Our collections spaces are undergoing major renovations and upgrades with the intent to acquire federal repository status in the near future.
+Our collections spaces are undergoing major renovations and upgrades and we recently acquired federal repository status.

 Collections are divided into research, teaching, and the historical 'League Collection'.